tgve/tgver/README.md

 ## Install

-For now whilst working towards submitting it to CRAN, please use
+TGVE is not yet available on CRAN.
+For now please use
 devtools:

 ``` r